-Existing law establishes the CCC program to be operated by CDCR in conjunction with CalFire to provide for training and use of inmates assigned to the camps to perform public conservation projects including, but not limited to, forest fire prevention and control, forest and watershed management, recreation, fish and game management, soil conservation, and forest and watershed revegetation.
+Existing law establishes the CCC program to be operated by CDCR in conjunction with CalFire to provide for training and use of incarcerated individuals assigned to the camps to perform public conservation projects including, but not limited to, forest fire prevention and control, forest and watershed management, recreation, fish and game management, soil conservation, and forest and watershed revegetation.
 (Pub.
 Resources Code, § 4951.)

-This bill requires, upon an appropriation, the director of CCC to establish a forestry training center in northern California in partnership with CalFire and CDCR on or before December 31, 2023.
+This bill requires the director of CCC, upon an appropriation, to establish a forestry training center in Northern California in partnership with CalFire and CDCR on or before December 31, 2024.
 Requires the training center to provide enhanced training, education, work experience, and job readiness for entry-level forestry and vegetation management jobs.